DeepWok/paper_reading/nerf/models.md

 3) Compositing stage

-LUTNET
+Partial MASE Plan
+1) Should we drop LUTNet?
 - not used in PolyLUT paper
 - we already have fixed, binary, ternary and LogicNets.
 Sufficient search space
 - too much engineering work to implement

-# NeRF
-- engineering effort is too high - too many unknowns - unfeasible given time constraints

-NerF flow
+2) Should we drop NeRF?
+This is the NerF Flow
 x -> MLP -> y

-x - N dim feature vector (encoding of spatial coordinate) y - 4D feature vector (R,G,B, density)
+x - N dim feature vector (encoding of spatial coordinate in the scene) y - 4D feature vector (R,G,B, density)

 What we need:
 1) Latency of this flow
 2) Accuracy of this flow
-    - We can't actually measure the accuracy of the MLP based on just one input output pair.
+    - We can't actually measure the accuracy of the MLP based on just one input-output pair.
 We need to use the whole image.
-    - This is because we need to compare the difference between all the pixels of a ground truth image and the rendered image.
+    - This is because we need to compare the difference between all the pixels of a ground truth image and the rendered image (PSNR).
+    - We can't compare just one pixel from each image

     - Naive way of doing this:
         i) Store all the sampled points in an array (SW) (too many samples here?) ii) Apply MLP to each element in array (HW) iii) Post process array of MLP outputs to render image (SW)

-Complexity:
-- Accuracy is not simply a pairwise loss
+        We will compare the latency of ii) for different MLPs

+This is the way we imagine it will be done.
+However the specifc engineering details required for i, ii, iii are not known.
+The engineering effort could be high.
+It could be unfeasible given time constraints.
+Can you help with i, ii, iii?
+If not, let's leave it.

+3) Targeted dataset/best model - follow PolyLUT
+- JSC
+- UNSW-NID (Cybersecurity)
+- MNIST

+4) LogicNets Hardware

+5) Generated mixed precision hardware works

+6) Search algorithm